-Like many young boys I had a fantasy about becoming James Bond when I grew up.
+Like many young boys, I had a fantasy about becoming James Bond when I grew up.
 Well, that didn’t quite happen, but I did get to become the next best thing: a travel writer.
-When I come to think of it, the job has plenty of Bond-ian elements not least of which are travelling to exotic destination, meeting interesting people, and staying under the radar while spying out the next accommodation find or hot spot to party.
+When I come to think of it, the job has plenty of Bond-ian elements not least of which are travelling to exotic destinations, meeting interesting people, and staying under the radar while spying out the next accommodation find or hot spot to party in.

-Sounds like you're idea of a dream occupation?
+Sounds like your idea of a dream occupation?
 Read on to see if you might make the grade.

 One way is by entering a contest like this.
 Alternatively, writing up feature ideas and presenting them to newspapers and magazines, or contacting guidebook companies and doing initial test pieces for them.
-I was a journalist in London, Japan and on the road for a decade and had had many travel pieces published before penning my first guidebook.
+I was a journalist in London, Japan, and on the road for a decade and had had many travel pieces published before writing my first guidebook.

-Having a talent with words and the ability to craft evocative prose goes without saying.
-But you are not going to get very far unless you’re also organised and self-disciplined - there are budgets to be balanced and you need to be capable of delivering accurate, engaging work on deadline – which can be stressful.
-If you get your facts muddled and leave readers puzzling over a wrong phone number or a misplaced item on a map, it doesn’t matter how wonderful your insights are into a foreign country or culture.
+Having a way with words and the ability to craft evocative prose goes without saying.
+But you are not going to get very far unless you’re also organised and self-disciplined – there are budgets to be balanced, and you need to be capable of delivering accurate, engaging work on deadline – which can be stressful.
+If you get your facts muddled and leave readers puzzling over a wrong phone number or a misplaced item on a map, it doesn’t matter how wonderful your insights are.

 Practically everyone I know in this field is freelance, although some do work more consistently for one company than others.